-Half decorative element, half toy, this wooden dolls initially emerged for the own usage of the designer Alexander Girard.
-After the originals of his heritage, the times happy and times grimly collection is re-edited as enrichment for every furnishing.
+Half decorative element, half toy, this wooden dolls initially emerged for the personal use of the designer Alexander Girard.
+According to the sometimes cheerful, sometimes grim originals of his heritage, the collection has been re-edited as an enrichment for every furnishing.

-The Wooden Dolls were initially designed by Alexander Girard for his house in Santa Fe, they are self made.
-Inspiration for the small figures was found by the designer in his own extensive folk-art collection.
+The Wooden Dolls were initially designed by Alexander Girard for his house in Santa Fe and are self made.
+Inspiration for the small figures was found by the designer in his own extensive folk art collection.

-In cooperation with Charles and Ray Eames as well as George Nelson, Alecander Girard counts to the embossing figures of the American design of the post-war-period.
-The focus of his wude product range was the textile design, whereas the intense work with South American, Asian and East European folk-art was a huge inspiration source.
+In cooperation with Charles and Ray Eames, as well as George Nelson, Alexander Girard is counted among the embossing figures in American design of the post-war-period.
+The focus of his wide product range was the textile design, whereas the intense work with South American, Asian, and East European folk art was a huge inspiration source.

-The Wooden Dolls consist of massive fir wood and they are hand coloured.
-The delivery occurs in a printed wooden boy, with the brochure.
+The Wooden Dolls consist of fir wood and are hand coloured.
+The delivery occurs in a printed wooden box with the brochure.

 The Wooden Dolls with the numbers 13 – 16 are also available.